 BOARD

-Except as otherwise provided in this Constitution all corporate powers and authority to conduct business affairs shall be exercised by, or under the authority of the WL Board.
+Except as otherwise provided in this Constitution, all corporate powers and authority to conduct business affairs shall be exercised by, or under the authority of the WL Board.

 Structure

-The Board of the Federation shall be comprised of positions as agreed by the membership.
+The Board of the Federation shall be comprised of positions as determined by the Board of Directors.
 The Board structure will be such that the number of elected voting members will be greater than that of the appointed / otherwise selected voting members.

 Currently those elected by the membership at a GA are: